TykTechnologies/tyk-terraform/README.md

 Full deployment examples are available in the deployments directory.

 ## Compatibility
 These modules were written for Terraform version 0.11.
 Version 0.12 has backwards incompatible syntax and may not work without modifications.
+Migration to Terraform 0.12+ is planned, see #2.